ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-Untangling Workload Disruption in Kubernetes: Non-Graceful Pod Terminations - <a href="https://medium.com/@glikson/untangling-workload-disruption-in-kubernetes-non-graceful-pod-terminations-37666f094793" target="_blank" rel="noopener noreferrer">link</a></h3>
+Managing resources in Kubernetes cluster - <a href="https://medium.com/@jonatan5524/managing-resources-in-kubernetes-cluster-4090d27e2a58" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alex Glikson`**
+✍️ **posted by `Jonatan Ezron`**

-<blockquote>Kubernetes workloads often rely on graceful termination of Pods, for proper cleanup and state persistence.
-But what if something goes…</blockquote>
+<blockquote>This article will discuss the different aspects we need to consider when managing resources on a Kubernetes cluster with multiple projects.</blockquote>

 <h3>5.
 Bringing Amazon EKS Hybrid Nodes to life with Palette - <a href="https://medium.com/itnext/bringing-amazon-eks-hybrid-nodes-to-life-with-palette-584734449503" target="_blank" rel="noopener noreferrer">link</a></h3>